TV Edwards can provide you with expert advice on Licensing Policies.

 This is important information on the opening and closing times that the local authority will find, in most cases, to be acceptable.
 Policies vary a great deal in the level of detail provided.
 Some do not publish specific hours of operation at all, others publish detailed lists of hours by type of premises.

-Licensing Sub committees must make decisions that are consistent with the 2003 Licensing Act and with their own Statement of Licensing policy.
+Licensing Sub committees must make decisions that are consistent with their own Statement of Licensing policy.

-It is crucial that before making an application for a new Premises Licence or seeking to vary a Licence, the applicant carefully considers the relevant local authorities Statement of Licensing Policy.
-The Licensing Authority will expect applications to be consistent with the policy and if any application deviates from the policy, this will need to be carefully justified.
+It is crucial that before making an application for a new Premises Licence or seeking to vary a Licence, the applicant carefully considers the relevant local authority’s Statement of Licensing Policy.
+The Licensing Authority will expect applications to be consistent with the policy and if your application deviates from the policy, this will need to be carefully justified.

 We have advised clients over many years across very many different local authorities all over the country.
 We can help you craft applications that give you what your business needs whilst being consistent with the local authorities Statement of Licensing Policy.
-In those occasions where your operation appears to deviate form the local authority policy, we can help you to justify that deviation.
+In those occasions where your operation appears to deviate from the local authority policy, we can help you to justify that deviation to responsible authorities or licensing subcommittees.

 - Restaurant Maida Vale – Variation of Premises Licence